OSGeo/ogc-cite-action/README.md

     test-session-arguments: 'iut=http://localhost:5001 noofcollections=-1'
     ```

-  - If you prefer to use a multiline string, then use YAML *folded blocks*, we recommend you also use the _strip_
+  - If you prefer to use a multiline string, then  we recommend use of YAML *folded blocks* with the _strip_
     chomping indicator (AKA put a dash after the folded block indicator, AKA this: `>-`)
     ```yaml
     test-session-arguments: >-